bankiru/rpc-server-bundle/README.md

 # HTTP RPC Server bundle

-This bundle provides default controller realisation to handle RPC requests which come to the application via HTTP requests
+This bundle provides default controller realization to handle RPC requests which come to the application via HTTP requests

 ## Implementations